TomLingham/Laravel-Searchy/README.md

 Searchy is an easy-to-use Laravel 4+ package that makes running user driven searches on data in your models simple and effective.
 It uses pseudo fuzzy searching and other weighted mechanics depending on the search driver that you have enabled.
-It requires no other software installed on your server (so a bit slower than dedicated search programs) but can be setup and ready to go in minutes.
+It requires no other software installed on your server (so a bit slower than dedicated search programs) but can be set up and ready to go in minutes.

 Installation
 ----------------------------------------